luisviveros/Reference-FMUs/README_SRR630GM17.md

 Example:

-  fmusim FORD.fmu  simulate with the default settings
+  fmusim SRR630GM17.fmu  simulate with the default settings
 ```

 You can download the pre-built Reference FMUs and fmusim executables from [releases](https://github.com/modelica/Reference-FMUs/releases).